Syncfusion AI Assistant

 NOTE

 <ReconnectModal /> is a custom component for handling SignalR reconnection UI.
-If your template does not include it, you can omit this line.
+If your template does not include it, you can remove this line.

 11. Add authentication UI to the main layout